 Packed with a cast of genre staples like Bill Moseley, Boar is as nonsensical as it bloody.
 Bruce (Moseley), the new patriarch of the Monroe family is having a hard time with his new Australian step-family and their middle of nowhere lifestyle, then the rampaging truck-size boar shows up and any idea of character development or relationships fly out the window fast.
 With the family heading into nowhere to visit his wife Debbie’s (Simone Buchanan) brother Bernie (Nathan Jones).
 In addition to the Monroes, we have the quintessential odd old couple pairing of Ken (John Jarratt) and Bob (Steve Bisley) who are just trying to enjoy their time together, bonding and shooting, as Australian men do, I guess.

 To be honest, boars are scary.
-In Texas, wild boars are an invasive species which are known to attack hunters, farmers, or really anyone in their territory.
+In Texas, wild boars are an invasive species that are known to attack hunters, farmers, or really anyone in their territory.
 For hikers and researchers walking through the Texas hill country, they keep a sidearm ready, not for some hoplophilia thing that people often associate with us, but because a wild board charging towards you almost assures traumatic bodily injury.

 Knowing this, and letting this movie feed into all of the stereotypes that the media has taught me about Australia and its monstrous wildlife, I’m the prime target for this film.
 Terrified of boars already?
 Check.
 Terrified anything in the middle of nowhere Australia?
-Double check.
+Double-check.

 With all of that Texan context, Boar is a practical effects bloody delight – granted I could have done without the dog death.
 Boar is just a crazy creature feature filled with crazy acting and a script overflowing to the brim with characters making stupid decisions and comedic gold between Ken and Bob.
 The blood usage edges on splatter horror and the intense scene where Bernie decides to go 1v1 with the boar, head on, is ridiculously great.